 Expert Stroke Care for Infants and Children

-Although adults are most at risk for stroke, children of all ages — newborns, adolescents, and even unborn babies — can have strokes.
+Although adults are most at risk for stroke, strokes can occur at any age, even before a child is born.
 Our team is experienced in the care of all stroke types including arterial ischemic strokes, hemorrhagic strokes and cerebral sinovenous thrombosis.
 We have special interest in hyper-acute intervention, perinatal stroke and strokes that occur in children with sickle cell disease.

-One of the most common causes of perinatal stroke (a stroke occurring before birth or within the first 28 days) is a blood clot traveling to an infant's brain around the time of birth.
-This can be caused by congenital heart disease, infections, bleeding or by a clot from the placenta.
+Strokes in the young are most likely to occur around the time of birth.
+This type of stroke is typically referred to as a "perinatal stroke" but can also be called a "neonatal stroke."
+A perinatal stroke is when a blood clot travels to the baby's brain around the time of birth (28 weeks gestation to 28 days of life) and the brain is injured from lack of blood flow to the area affected.
 At Children’s National, we have a neonatal neurology team with extensive expertise in the diagnosis and care of infants with perinatal stroke.
 Recognizing the symptoms of stroke and initiating treatment quickly is critical to minimizing damage to the brain and having the best possible outcome.

 Treatments for these conditions are highly specialized and personalized for each of our young patients.
-Care may include medication, surgery and Neurointerventional therapies such as intra-arterial administration of pharmacologic agents.
-We have a dedicated team of physical medicine and rehabilitation (PM&R) physicians available for both inpatient and outpatient rehabilitative services for better long term outcomes.
+Care may include medication, surgery, neurointerventional therapies and/or rehabilitation.
+We have a dedicated team of physical medicine and rehabilitation (PM&R) staff available for bother inpatient and outpatient rehabilitative services who are dedicated to maximizing long-term outcomes.

 To provide your child with the best care possible, our board-certified team includes highly-skilled specialists in the following divisions: